-During the first week of each module, you will be given a quiz worth 10 points.
-Quizzes will make up 70 points of your grade.
+Each week you will be given a quiz over both the "Aroused" readings AND the supplemental readings worth 10 points.
+Quizzes will make up 140 points of your grade.
 The purpose of these quizzes is to make sure that you are keeping up with the readings for each discussion.

-GROUP DISCUSSIONS: During the second week of each module, students will be presented with weekly discussion topics based on the readings from "Aroused" as well as the associated supplemental readings.
+GROUP DISCUSSIONS: Each week, students will be presented with two weekly discussion boards: the first discussion board will be based on the reading from "Aroused" and the second discussion board will be based on the associated supplemental readings.
 Students will submit their posts onto the appropriate discussion board on Canvas.
-Discussion boards will be unlocked on Mondays at 12:01 AM Central Time and locked on Sundays at 11:59 PM Central Time.
+Discussion boards will be unlocked on Mondays at 12:01 am CT and locked on Sundays at 11:59 pm CT.

 Please see the separate rubric (posted on Canvas) for a complete breakdown of how I will be grading the discussion boards.
 Briefly, each discussion board is worth 10 points.
 Students will be scored on three criteria: 1) evidence of critical thinking (maximum of 4 pts), 2) minimum posting requirements (maximum of 3 points), and 3) responses to classmates and Dr. Hobbs (maximum of 3 points).
 Doing the minimum will only provide you with the opportunity to be scored and possibly earn 1 of the possible 10 points.
-These discussions will be worth 10 points each, for a total of 70 points.
+These discussions will be worth 10 points each, for a total of 280 points.